 - A Dirty Bottom – Flat-faced cats tire easily, so they don’t always have the energy to clean their bums.
 Their long hair can also obstruct access to their bottom and undersides.

 - Fleas and Mites – Longhaired cats are also more prone to fleas and mites.
 Most pedigree cats are kept indoors, so this minimizes the risk to an extent.
 But flat-faced cats that socialize with other animals are very prone to fleas and mites.

 - Fungal Skin Infections – Most cats have a strong immunity to the Microsporum canis fungi, but Persian cats do not.
 This means they are susceptible to Microsporum canis fungal infection.
 According to UFAW, this infection causes intense scratching, bleeding, and damage to the skin.
 This fungal infection can be difficult to cure.
 In severe cases, the only humane option is to put the animal down.

-These issues are caused (or at least aggravated) by the fact that Persian cats have abnormally long coats.
-The UFAW say that Microsporum canis fungal infection would be much less of an issue if Persians had regular length coats.
+These issues are caused or aggravated by the abnormally long coats.
+The UFAW says that Microsporum canis fungal infection would be much less of an issue if Persians had regular-length coats.

 7) Dental Problems